k3v53/docker-upnp-ports/README.md

 This is a little Nodejs script which can open ports on a router dynamically based on the opened ports of your containers.

 ## Quickstart
-Start a docker container with the image `noxi/docker-upnp-ports` and map the file `/var/run/docker.sock:/var/run/docker.sock` or use the provided `docker-compose.yml`.
+Start a docker container with the image [`noxi/docker-upnp-ports`](https://hub.docker.com/r/noxi/docker-upnp-ports) and map the file `/var/run/docker.sock:/var/run/docker.sock` also use the host network or use the provided [`docker-compose.yml`](https://github.com/alex-vg/docker-upnp-ports/blob/master/docker-compose.yml).

-`docker run --name docker-upnp-ports -d noxi/docker-upnp-ports -v "/var/run/docker.sock:/var/run/docker.sock"`
+`docker run -v /var/run/docker.sock:/var/run/docker.sock --net=host --name docker-upnp-ports -d noxi/docker-upnp-ports`

 ## Container-Labels